simplysparsh/BabyMusic-AI/docs/state-management.md

 - `register(email, password, name)`: An action to register a new user with the provided email, password, and name.
 - `updateProfile(profile)`: An action to update the user's profile information.

+### `uiStore` (Onboarding Modal State)

+The onboarding modal state is managed in Zustand for UI control.
+However, for OAuth signups (which involve a full-page redirect), a hybrid approach is used:

+- **Email signup:** Zustand state is used to control the onboarding modal.
+The modal appears immediately after signup.
+- **OAuth signup:** Before redirecting to the OAuth provider, a flag (`onboardingInProgress`) and the signup method are set in `localStorage`.
+After the user is redirected back and the app reloads, the app checks for this flag on initialization.
+If present, it triggers the onboarding modal via Zustand and then clears the flag.
+This ensures the onboarding modal appears even after a full page reload caused by OAuth redirects.

 ### `songStore`

 The `songStore` manages the state related to songs, including the song list, generation status, and selected song.
 It includes the following state variables and actions: